kevinmkchin/ajax-engine/README.md

 ### Loading 3D Models as an .obj File

 - .obj exported from Blender MUST BE smooth shading instead of flat shading.
+- Include normals, Include UVs, Triangulate Faces when exporting from Blender.

 ### Example VAO in ajax engine: